Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

 ## Introduction

+Look at the ellipses in the mindmap.
+It illustrates which concepts we are discussing this week.

 ![Week 2 mindmap](../../mindmap/Week-02/screenshot.png)

-This week you heard of sampling and quantisation in the lecture.
-We saw that the data type used to store pixel values is important in order to retain information.
-This is true with the two images will use today.
-One is in UINT16, one in FLOAT32.
+This week we studied sampling and quantisation in the lecture.
+We saw that the data type used to store pixel values is important in order to retain information (remember when I converted my MP3 into WAV with a low bitrate?!).
+This is also true with the two images will use today.
+One is in UINT16 (`unsigned short` in C), one in FLOAT32 (`float` in C).
+One of the problem with such images, it's that they tend to have a large dynamic range, much wider than what the screen can display.

 Today we will:

-- Adjust the brightness and contrast of images so that they look nice to use, but without changing the actual pixel values.
+1. Adjust the brightness and contrast of images so that they look nice to the user but without changing the actual pixel values:
+  - We don't want to damage the data,
+  - We just want to make it look nice on the screen.
-- Segment (in other word select regions of interest) parts of the image to measure their areas.
+2. Segment (in other word select regions of interest) parts of the image using a method called "thresholding".
+3. We use the amount of segmented data relative to the whole image to measure their areas.
+This technique is useful for complex shapes.
+4. We'll do some more measurements, but on another image.
+The two images that we use are images that I actually used in my research, in other words, they are real images that I must analyse too.

 ## Preliminaries